IvanKrznaric/MFB/_build/site/public/5-limits-3c34f37e1cba0a3fa0365c9362ed8ff4.md

 \end{equation*}
 :::

-The operation of pluggin-in one function inside another is called **<span style = "color:green"> composition of functions. </span>** When we are trying to recognize whether or not a given function is a composition of two or more functions, we are always moving from the "outside" to the "inside", where the "outside" function is, generally speaking, the one that appears first.
+The operation of pluggin-in one function inside another is called **composition of functions.** When we are trying to recognize whether or not a given function is a composition of two or more functions, we are always moving from the "outside" to the "inside", where the "outside" function is, generally speaking, the one that appears first.

 :::{note} Problem 5.3
 :icon: false